psychemedia/pentrich-uprising/histories/24_horsfall_shooting.md

 In *Nottingham Journal*, [Saturday 02 May 1812](https://britishnewspaperarchive.co.uk/viewer/bl/0002131/18120502/026/0003).

 Leeds, April 27.—Colonel Campbell, the Inspecting Officer of the district, has been threatened with destruction, for the official discharge of the arduous duty imposed upon him by the present unhappy disturbances.
 On Saturday last an attempt was made to assassinate Mr. Cartwright, the intrepid defender of Rawfold Mills, by two villains, who fired at him front behind a hedge, as he was returning from Huddersfield.
 The shots were discharged at nearly the same time from opposite sides of the road, but happily without effect.
 The diabolical attempt upon the life of this gentleman took place in open day, between the hours of four and five in the afternoon, about a mile from Huddersfield.
-Last Friday night, between ten and eleven o'clock, at Mr. G.Whitehead, a constable at the Paddock, near Huddersfield, was retiring to rest, a musket or blunderbuss was discharged through his stair-case window, and two slugs, two pistol-balls, and a piece of bone, were lodged in the ceiling.
+Last Friday night, between ten and eleven o'clock, at Mr. G. Whitehead, a constable at the Paddock, near Huddersfield, was retiring to rest, a musket or blunderbuss was discharged through his stair-case window, and two slugs, two pistol-balls, and a piece of bone, were lodged in the ceiling.
 Mr. Whitehead fortunately received no injury.

 ```